armory/documentation/_spinnaker/using_dinghy.md

     }
 {% endraw %}```

-*Note: the structure of the webhook data passed to Dinghy's template engine depends on the git service that is sending the webhook.
-This example uses a GitHub web hook.*
+*Note: The structure of the webhook data passed to Dinghy's template engine depends on the Git service that sends the webhook.
+This example uses a GitHub webhook.*